 What’s it for?
 The official calling of a witness to court issued by the prosecution or the defence of a court case.

-When you are served with a witness summons it will either be handed it in person, or it will be delivered to you at home.
-A professional process server aims to ensure personal service, to demonstrate beyond reasonably doubt that the summons has been received.
+When you are served with a witness summons it will either be handed to you in person, or it will be delivered to you at home.
+A professional process server aims to ensure personal service, to demonstrate beyond reasonably doubt that the summons has been delivered and received.

 To obtain a witness summons, you need to send two completed witness summonses to the court where the hearing is to be held or proceeding.
 You should complete form N20, which can be obtained directly from the court or via the Court Service’s website.

 Each witness whose attendance at court is requested requires a separate witness summons.
 If the court is to arrange service on the witness, the party seeking the witness summons should also send an amount of money to the court to be paid or offered to the witness.